dylanpulver/Binance-Trading-Bot/README.md

-# binancetrading
+Binance Trading Set Up
 All Binance Trading and data tools v1
 This repo will work with the binance api to facilitate data and trading.

+Important considerations when placing trades to comply with are the following:
-Make sure I comply with rules: price >= minPrice price <= maxPrice
+price >= minPrice
+price <= maxPrice
 (price-minPrice) % tickSize == 0